mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 reached and a new item should be stored, then an older item will be evicted.

 Note that if `cached_data` is `thread_specific` then this limit will be applied to each cache _separately_.
+That is, if a thread specific cache is used, then the total number of cached items is #threads * the value of `max_count`.
 ```
 max_count=1000
 ```